 If you don’t agree with the changes in your workplace (or weren’t consulted about them), it’s hard to buy-in and fully invest in your company’s direction.
 If things get terrible, workplace stress can manifest into issues like headaches, depression, anxiety and anger.

 During tough times, the best option may be to seek the advice of a professional to overcome changes in your workplace.
 A coach can help you separate the distractions in your professional life.
 They can also help you keep focused on professional development throughout your career so you can focus on being the best professional you can be.

 Read about how some of our users found their coaching sessions

 ‘At the time that I signed up for the coaching, I was struggling to find space for myself within my schedule.
 I …Read More

 ‘Too often, If things are not done over short periods of time with some intensity, there is no change or life …Read More

 Deal with a career change

-A career change commonly involves a period of intense self reflection, support from family and friends or advice from respected mentors.
+Career changes commonly involves a period of intense self-reflection, support from family and friends or advice from respected mentors.
 On the other hand, it might result from something beyond your control, like company layoffs, a family emergency or a change in your lifestyle.

-If you’ve ever been blindsided by the dreaded pink slip or had to make the difficult decision to switch careers on your own, then you know that some of the biggest challenges of a career change include:
+If you’ve ever been blindsided by the dreaded pink slip or had to make the difficult decision to switch careers on your own, then you know that some of the biggest challenges of career changes include:

 - Overcoming mental roadblocks;